danielbentes/uim-protocol/README.md

 ![Intent discovery process](images/intent-discovery.png)

 The discoverability of intents within the Unified Intent Mediator protocol is a critical factor for its success.
-By implementing a robust intent catalog, advanced search functionality, and a comprehensive tagging system, the UIM protocol ensures that AI agents can easily find and utilize the appropriate intents.
+By implementing a robust intent catalog, advanced search functionality, and a comprehensive tagging system, UIM protocol enablers can ensure that AI agents can easily find and utilize the appropriate intents.
 Detailed documentation and practical examples further support the effective use of these intents, enhancing the overall usability and efficiency of AI-agent interactions with web services within the ecosystem provided by this protocol.

 ## Solving the Monetization Problem